 At this point, you have a chart like above and next, you need to make some changes to add an achievement bar.

 You need to create an achievement bar with a solid color to represent the current achievement against the target.
+Use below steps.

 Your bullet chart is almost ready now you just need to add a color theme for comparison range.

+For creating a comparison range you have to select a color and use four different shades of that.
 All you have to do, select them one by one and apply a color.
 I have used four different shades of gray color here.

-One thing which I forget to tell you that once you have done with it, make sure change the gap with of comparison range to 500% and for achievement bar to 220%.
+You can also add some formatting to your chart if you need it.
+One thing which I forget to tell you that once you have done with it, make sure to change the gap with of comparison range to 500% and for achievement bar to 220%.